PlatyPrograms/DnD-Combat-Tracker/README.md

 Mid-combat creature additions, modifications

 ### Footnotes
 <a name="footnote1">1</a>: If you aren't used to using a terminal, here's a nice introduction to [Unix](https://computers.tutsplus.com/tutorials/navigating-the-terminal-a-gentle-introduction--mac-3855) and [Windows](https://www.bleepingcomputer.com/tutorials/windows-command-prompt-introduction/).
-All you really need is the directory commands (cd and ls in Unix, cd and dir in Windows).
+All you really need are the directory commands (cd and ls in Unix, cd and dir in Windows).